ofirgall/format-on-leave.nvim/README.md

 # format-on-leave.nvim
-Autocmd on `BufLeave` for synchronous `vim.lsp.buf.format` with disable/enable commands
+Autocmd on `BufLeave` for synchronous `vim.lsp.buf.format` with disable/enable commands.

+Mainly for users who wants to use `auto save` but don't want to format the code every time nvim saves the code.

 ## Installation